marialma/covid-19-messaging/what_we_know_en.md

 Basically, getting on public transit with an asymptomatically infected patient most probably isn't going to give you the disease unless you make out with them or lick their face or something.

+## How do you get it?
+How easily transmissible is it?
+So far, we believe that it is very probably droplet transmission.
+This is partly because so far, most of the evidence does not point to airborne transmission being common (one kind of shaky study was published and almost immediately retracted by the authors).
+Also, our  understanding of general respiratory diseases right now is that, people don't usually generate those types of aerosols easily.

+However, aerosols with infectious particles can be generated through medical procedures such as airway suctions and intubations.
+This is why N95 masks (designed to protect against aerosols) are especially important for medical professionals, but maybe a little overkill for most people.
+[The preprint discussed earlier from Doremalen et al](https://www.medrxiv.org/content/10.1101/2020.03.09.20033217v1) does talk about aerosols persisting in the air, but the main context is for healthcare workers to know to protect themselves.

+A bit of a roundabout here: the reason why we generally say that asymptomatics don't transmit disease is because even if you are producing virus in your throat, if that virus doesn't infect other people, it still wasn't transmitted.
+Coughing and sneezing is a symptom that really helps disperse the virus farther.
+Think about a spray bottle.
+If the nozzle is jammed and the liquid just dribbles out, you get a much smaller surface area than if you were able to really disperse a fine mist.
+So, this is also why covering your mouth when you cough is important.
+But, it's also possible to transmit the disease by talking, as you know if you've encountered any especially... spitty.

+We don't know much yet about how long the virus can stay airborne for, and how infectious it is while airborne.
+Droplets are usually heavier and fall to the ground quickly, and have a shorter range that they can travel (because they're heavier).
+If you want to be extra paranoid, keeping a distance of like 3-6 feet between you and the person you're with is a generally safe rule.

+Emphasizing again, if you touch a surface that has the virus on it, and then touch your face, you might have just just given yourself the virus. **Wash your hands!!**

 ## Can recovered people transmit the disease?
 We know that people can test positive for some time after they've fully recovered.
 However, we don't actually know if this means that they are infectious.
 Because the current test is a PCR test, it only tells us if that person has virus fragments in them.
 We don't know if those virus fragments can infect anyone else or not.

-## Can you get it more than once?

-There have been some reports that say that you can get infected twice.
-However, even if this were truly the case for this patient, this would be exceedingly rare, and much more likely the result of false negatives.

 ## What is going on with testing?
 Currently, due to a series of bungled missteps from the federal government, the US has not actually tested very many people.
 This involved the CDC inexplicably trying to develop its own test (which did not work), which meant that useful test kits were not given to health departments for a while.

+Additioanlly, the lack of CDC guidance on when was appropriate for the test to be used (leaving it kind of up to local decisionmaking) has caused a lot of confusion and made it very hard to actually obtain a test.

 ##  What's with the US' case counts?
 We don't have that many!
 The thing about diagnosing diseases is that you're going to have to first go look for them.
 If you don't look for them, you'll never find them.
 We know there's community transmission going on; we just don't know how much.